yairm210/Unciv/Uniques.md

 "-[amount]% food consumption by specialists" - Replaced with "[amount]% food consumption by specialists"

-"-33% unit upkeep costs" - Replaced with "-[amount]% unit upkeep costs"
+"-33% unit upkeep costs" - Replaced with "[-3]% maintenance costs for [all] units"

 "Quantity of Resources gifted by City-States increased by 100%" - Replaced with "Quantity of Resources gifted by City-States increased by [amount]%"